 Generally, members can purchase optional supplemental benefits only during certain times of the year.
-The enrollment periods for optional supplemental benefits are different from enrollment periods for our Medicare Advantage plan.
+The enrollment periods for optional supplemental benefits are the same as enrollment periods for our Medicare Advantage plan.
+You can enroll during a valid CMS election period.